 The word curse or curses is used a total of 178 times in the Bible.
-The conspicuously large number of times the word is used in the biblical text has led many to believe that God is all about cursing people.
-A lot of folks (including some Christians) believe God spends His spare time scanning the planet looking for those He can lay a horrible hex on.
+The conspicuously large number of times the word is used in both the Old and the New Testaments has led some (both Christian and non-Christian) to believe God is all about cursing anyone who crosses Him.
+These folks sincerely believe God scans the planet looking for those He can lay a horrible hex on.

-In the interest of fairness, I feel the need to point out that the only record I could find of God actually cursing anyone or anything is in the book of Genesis.
+In the interest of fairness, I feel the need to point out that the only record I could find of God actually cursing anyone or anything is in the book of Genesis (Genesis 3:16-19).
 In chapter three God lays out a series of curses related to Adam and Eve’s disobedience in the garden of Eden.

 Issues of fairness aside, the Bible does not hesitate to reference the concept of curses.
 The better part of Deuteronomy twenty-eight is just one long list of ghastly curses that will befall the Israelite people if they don’t get their spiritual act together and keep it that way.
 That passage coupled with the many other references to the word beg the question: Does God curse people for doing the wrong thing?

 Not that I don’t believe curses are a real thing.
-There are simply too many biblical references to the subject for a serious Christian to dismiss the whole thing as twaddle or voodoo.
-That said, God does not curse people willy-nilly just because they displease or annoy Him.
+There are simply too many biblical references to the subject for a serious Christian to dismiss the whole thing as outdated twaddle or voodoo (Proverbs 3:33, Proverbs 28:27, Hebrews 6:8).
+That said, God does not curse people willy-nilly simply because they displease or annoy Him.

-It’s a bit more complicated than all that.
+It’s a bit more complicated than just that.

 God has designed the universe in such a way that if we do certain things certain consequences are inevitable.
 If someone places their hand on a hot stove, pain predictably follows.
 God does not cause anyone to put their hand on a stove and God certainly does not burn anyone’s hand.
 Consequences occur because they are built into the design of the universe.
 God doesn’t curse us.
 We curse ourselves.
 Following are four weird ways we bring curses on our own stupid selves.

-We curse ourselves when we refuse to break sinful patterns of the past-
+We curse ourselves when we refuse to break sinful patterns in our family line-